 For clarity we will introduce the frequency subscript

-of the signal amplitude above the noise floor; the
+amplitude above the noise floor; the threshold is

 when

-noise floor reach the output.
-Since this is done on narrow frequency bands,
+the noise floor reach the output.
+Since this is done on narrow

 This operation is also useful as a pre-processor before applying a non-linear operation, such as distortion, to a sound.
 It is often best to distort only the most salient frequencies of the sound.
 Subtracting the noise-gated sound from the original gives a residual signal which can be passed through undistorted.